 ‘I don’t know if we will ever be a big practice,’ says O’Callaghan.
 ‘But we would like to be part of something larger,’ completes Attanayake.

-Hear more from Nimi Attanayake of nimtim at the Guerilla Tactics my practice event on 7th July 2021.
+Read more about RIBA Journal’s Future winners.
+Hear more from Nimi Attanayake speaking about nimtim at the Guerilla Tactics my practice event and their project in Becontree.